Explaining God’s ‘being’ and his relationship

 1. INTRODUCTION

 What is God?
-Well, trust me, logical theories about God’s being and existence are available for us ‘thinkers’!
+Well, trust me, logical theories about God’s being and existence ARE available for us ‘thinkers’!

 I must highlight, upfront, that what follows in this article is a high level presentation on God’s being and its relationship to us human beings and our home, planet Earth.
 The article tries to ‘sort out’ the big differences between major religious groups in that regard … and make overall sense of them!